GulamJilani5/sql/acid/acid.md

-🟩🟢🔷
+🔵🟢🔴➡️⭕🟠🟦🟣🟥🟧✔️⏺️ ☑️ • ‣ → ⁕

 # 🟩 ACID

+- Regarding ACID I have been asked in the Epam interview.
   It’s a set of properties that ensure reliable and predictable database transactions

 ### 🟢 1.
 Atomicity